UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

     ...
     ```

-    >**Note:**
+    ~~~

+    ~~~admonish info

-    >> - This block dynamically creates a list of dropdown menu items for each band.#
+    - This block dynamically creates a list of dropdown menu items for each band.#
-    >>    - Each item's text is the band's name, styled with a specific color and font size.
+       - Each item's text is the band's name, styled with a specific color and font size.
-    >>    - Clicking an item triggers a selection function and closes the dropdown menu.
+       - Clicking an item triggers a selection function and closes the dropdown menu.

-    >>
-    >> - **BandDataSource.bands.forEach { band ->**: this line iterates through a list of bands provided by `BandDataSource.bands`, for each band in the list, the code inside the `forEach` block is executed.
+    - **BandDataSource.bands.forEach { band ->**: this line iterates through a list of bands provided by `BandDataSource.bands`, for each band in the list, the code ide the `forEach` block is executed.
-    >>
-    >> - **DropdownMenuItem**: Menus display a list of choices on a temporary surface.
+        - **DropdownMenuItem**: Menus display a list of choices on a temporary surface.
 They appear when users interact with a button, action, or other control.

+    ~~~

     ![](./figures/selectBandDropdown_1.gif)